 Over 1,100 Signers including • Costco • Eileen Fisher • Ben & Jerry's • Stonyfield • Dansko • South Carolina Small Business Chamber of Commerce • New Belgium Brewing • Seventh Generation • Organic Valley • Zingerman's • Pi Pizzeria • Parnassus Investments • ECOS • American Sustainable Business Council • Greater NY Chamber of Commerce • Main Street Alliance • ABC Home • Dr. Bronner's • Natl.
 Latino Farmers & Ranchers Trade Assoc • Green Business Network • American Income Life • Uncommon Goods • Statement sponsored by Business for a Fair Minimum Wage.

 As business owners and executives, we support raising the federal minimum wage to strengthen our economy.
-The minimum wage of $7.25 an hour amounts to just $15,080 a year for health aides, childcare workers, cashiers, security guards and other minimum wage workers.
+The minimum wage of $7.25 an hour amounts to just $15,080 a year for health aides, childcare workers, cashiers and other minimum wage workers.
 With less buying power than it had in the 1960s, today’s minimum wage impoverishes working families and weakens the consumer demand at the heart of our economy.

 Raising the minimum wage makes good business sense.
 Workers are also customers.
 Minimum wage increases boost sales at local businesses as workers buy needed goods and services they could not afford before.
 And nothing drives job creation more than consumer demand.
 Businesses also see cost savings from lower employee turnover and benefit from increased productivity, product quality and customer satisfaction.
 Increasing the minimum wage will also reduce the strain on our social safety net caused by inadequate wages.